Skip to content

 Plot the calibrated results

 Finally, we plot the resulting production temperatures for the high-fidelity and proxy model.
-The calibrated proxy does a good job of reproducing the temperatures used for calibration, but the prediction for the remaining three years of storage are not perfect, with the calibrated proxy model showing mismatch comparable to the initial proxy model for WellA in the final year.
-The match in the observation well is almost perfect.
+The calibrated proxy does a good job of reproducing the temperatures used for calibration, but the prediction for the remaining three years of storage are not perfect, with the calibrated proxy model showing mismatch comparable to the initial proxy model for WellA and WellB in the final year.

 julia